The Most Important Afghan Military Men Against the Taliban

-This post is devoted to the tens of thousands of Afghans who lost their lives during the two decades of Karzai and Ghani leaderships in Afghanistan from 2001 to 2021.
-The War in Afghanistan resulted in approximately 176,000 fatalities, including 46,319 civilians, 69,095 military and police personnel, and at least 52,893 opposition fighters, as reported by the Costs of War Project.
-The actual death toll may be higher due to unreported deaths related to factors like disease and loss of access to essentials.
+This post is dedicated to the tens of thousands of Afghans who lost their lives during the two decades of leadership under Karzai and Ghani in Afghanistan (2001–2021).
+According to the Costs of War Project, the conflict claimed around 176,000 lives, including 46,319 Afghan civilians, 69,095 members of the Afghan military and police, and at least 52,893 Taliban fighters and members of allied groups.
+The true death toll is likely even higher, as many deaths caused by disease, displacement, and lack of access to essential resources were never reported.

 The Wall Street Journal referred to Massoud as “The Afghan Who Won the Cold War”: